zainamir-98/space-shooter/README.md

 Date of creation: December 2017
 Type of project: Semester project

-**Important**: If you're on Windows, place the <code>C Libraries</code> folder (containing the SDL libraries) in Local Disk C. Alternatively, you can re-link the libraries in Visual Studio by following this [guide](https://www.wikihow.com/Set-Up-SDL-with-Visual-Studio) if you're on macOS or Linux.
+**Important**: If you're on Windows, place the <code>C Libraries</code> folder (containing the SDL libraries) in Local Disk C. Alternatively, you can re-link the libraries in Visual Studio by following this [guide](https://www.wikihow.com/Set-Up-SDL-with-Visual-Studio).